root-project/root/documentation/spectrum/Spectrum.md

 ## 1-DIMENSIONAL SPECTRA

- The basic function of the 1-dimensional peak searching is described in detail in [4], [5].
+ The basic function of the 1-dimensional peak searching is described in details in [4], [5].
 It allows to automatically identify the peaks in a spectrum with the presence of the continuous background and statistical fluctuations -- noise.
 The algorithm is based on smoothed second differences that are compared to its standard deviations.
 Therefore it is necessary to pass a parameter of sigma to the peak searching function.
-The algorithm is selective to the peaks with the given sigma.
+The algorithm is selective to the peaks with a given sigma.
 The form of the basic peak searching function is

 ```{.cpp}